About this day

 Matthew Parris is a journalist, radio and television broadcaster and columnist for The Times and The Spectator.
 He is also a prolific writer, having authored a large number of books, mainly related to politics.
 He was previously a Member of Parliament and his columns are considered essential reading for many in Westminster.
 In 2015 he won the British Press Award for Columnist of the Year.
 He once jumped into the Thames to rescue a dog, for which he received a RSPCA medal.

 Why educate?: a sociological perspective on the role of school in the UK Cath Lambert, University of Warwick

 Cath Lambert takes a lively, sociological look at the development of schooling, asking how and why we have the current structure, policies, curriculum and types of school that we have now.
 How have politics and economics shaped our educational system?
 What might different theories tell us about the role of education?
 And could (or should) it be done differently?

 About Cath Lambert

 Dr Cath Lambert, Associate Professor of Sociology at Warwick University, leads the department’s Culture, Media and Representation Research cluster.
 In 2010 she was awarded a Warwick Award for Teaching Excellence.
 Her research and teaching interests are in the areas of education, gender and social and political change.

 Crime and the criminal justice system: risk factors and rehabilitation Marian Fitzgerald, University of Kent

-In this absolutely fascinating session, Professor Marian Fitzgerald will describe the characteristics of the sorts of individuals who are the most likely to become involved in criminal activity AND to be brought into the criminal justice system as a result.
+In this absolutely fascinating session, Dr Marian Fitzgerald will describe the characteristics of the sorts of individuals who are the most likely to become involved in criminal activity AND to be brought into the criminal justice system as a result.
 She will look critically at the dangers of treating individuals who share these characteristics as if all of them were equally ‘at risk’ of offending; and, in questioning political expectations that the criminal justice system itself will reduce re-offending, it will leave students to consider a number of wider questions about the politics of law and order.